Skip to main content

 504 Accommodations in Schools

-Sometimes students with certain mental and physical disabilities do not qualify as disabled under traditional state or federal laws.
-But they may still need accommodations to succeed fully in school.
+The world of special education can seem complex.
+Nevertheless, it is essential to understand its concepts and terms.
+Sometimes, students with disabilities do not qualify under the classification of disabled under state or federal laws.
+Yet, they may still need accommodations to succeed in school.

 Section 504 of the Rehabilitation Act of 1973 is a federal law that bans discrimination against people with disabilities.
-In the school setting, “504 accommodations” refer to simple, inexpensive changes a school must take to allow students with disabilities the chance to succeed in a classroom setting.
+In the school setting, these accommodations refer to simple, inexpensive changes a school must make.
+These changes allow students with disabilities the chance to succeed in a classroom setting.

-While Section 504 does not require schools to provide individualized educational programs (IEP) -- like those required under the Individuals with Disabilities Education Act (IDEA) -- it is a federal law that schools are expected to follow.
+Section 504 does not require schools to provide individualized educational programs (IEPs).
+This is unlike those required under the Individuals with Disabilities Education Act (IDEA).
+Yet, Section 504 is still a federal law that schools must follow.

 Examples of reasonable 504 accommodations may include: